Adult Learners (Nontraditional Students)

 - Computers, printers, copiers, and scanners

-- Laptops and iPads for personal use
+- Laptops for in-library and home use

-The UA Little Rock Department of Public Safety (DPS) is responsible for maintaining an orderly, safe environment for the pursuit of education, and it works in many ways to serve, protect, and assist the students, faculty, staff, and their guests.
+The UA Little Rock Department of Public Safety (DPS) is responsible for maintaining an orderly, safe environment for the pursuit of education, and it works in many ways to serve, protect, and assist the students, faculty, staff, and guests.
 Police service is provided 24 hours a day, seven days a week, and UA Little Rock police officers are commissioned law enforcement officers with the same authority and arrest powers as city police officers.
-The public safety telephone number is (501) 569-3408; (501) 569-3400 or 911 for emergencies.
+The public safety telephone number is (501) 916-3400 or 911 for emergencies.

 Public Safety provides parking and traffic control, individual assistance, crowd control at campus events, crime control, and crime prevention information.
 Brochures listing traffic, parking, bicycle, pet, and other regulations are available in the public safety office, and these regulations are detailed in the UA Little Rock Student Handbook.
 University police officers are there to help, but students are responsible for knowing and obeying University regulations.

 The department should be notified immediately in the event of theft, assault, public drunkenness or other disturbances, or any other criminal, dangerous, or suspicious activity.
-The Student Patrol trained students equipped with radios, flashlights, and identifying caps and badges, regularly patrol the campus buildings and parking lots and are available on request as escorts to on-campus destinations.
+The Student Patrol trained students equipped with radios, flashlights, and identifying caps and badges, regularly patrol the campus buildings and parking lots, and are available on request as escorts to on-campus destinations.

 Emergency telephones, direct lines to the public safety dispatcher, are located around campus and their use is encouraged.
 These phones are in small, gray metal boxes on poles topped with flashing blue lights.
 Simply pick up the receiver and wait for the dispatcher to answer.